-You can also simply press the WPS button on the back of the router, and then press the WPS button on your wireless client to automatically connect without logging into the router.
+You can also simply press the WPS button on the side of the router, and then press the WPS button on your wireless client to automatically connect without logging into the router.

-Refer to page 109 for more information about WPS.
+Refer to "Connect a Wireless Client to your Router" on page 126 for more information.